Confiscation of Russian central bank funds: Effects on currencies

 Christine Lagarde, president of the European Central Bank, which takes a view opposite that of the European Commission concerning the risks of using these profits for the benefit of Ukraine, warned the European Union that taking action against frozen Russian assets could endanger the eurozone's financial stability and weaken the standing of the euro as a reserve currency, arguing that the negative consequences to the EU could exceed the amount generated for Ukraine.
-Many international law experts believe that Ukraine's best chance against Russian assets lies in a favorable end to the war with Russia, after which it's claim for reparations under international law would be clear.
+Many international law experts believe that Ukraine's best chance against Russian assets lies in a favorable end to the war with Russia, after which its claim for reparations under international law would be clear.

 The RDI report argues that the claim that such an action could weaken a particular national currency has no force if all the major currencies take the same action.
 "The idea is to do this multilaterally. ...If others didn't, there might be a flight from the dollar.
 But if it is done by all the major currencies, where are people going to move their money?"
 According to other financial analysts, if non-western governments were going to pull their currency reserves out of the west they would have done so (a) when the west blocked Russia's access to its foreign exchange reserves, and (b) when the G7 announced that the block will remain in force until Russia pays reparation to Ukraine.
 The reality is that Russia's ability to access the frozen funds is forever gone, and it is unclear why delivering the funds to Ukraine would damage the international financial world in ways that haven't already materialized.
 Data from the European Central Bank and the U.S. Federal Reserve since the freezing of Russia's assets show that there has been no meaningful move away from the dollar.
 In the second quarter of 2023, 89.2% of all currency reserves were held in U.S., EU, Japanese and British currencies.